 I’ve just moved to San Francisco.
 It seems that every coder I know is moving back to San Francisco these days.
 There’s a good reason for it.
-Startup investment in certain neighborhoods has gone up as high as 300% since 2009.
+Thanks to people who want to figure out how to invest 10000 dollars – startup investment in certain neighborhoods has gone up as high as 300% since 2009.

 Let’s take a look at the 94105 zip code in San Francisco.

 Investment in this area since 2005 looks like this (in millions of US dollars):

 A more detailed analysis can be found in this spreadsheet.

 Are you part of a startup looking to move into the 94105?
 WeWork, which is also in the 94105 and where I’m currently working, has lots of space available.
 We’re leasing about 5000 square feet at low prices which should accommodate a startup of 50 – 75 people, if you’d like to get started, check this online brokerage.